sullivlo/NapServerGVSU/README.md

   - Each client will now try 5 different ports as its "welcomePort" for FTP-connections.
   - Each client has multithreading for the capacity of (1) multiple FTP-connections to it at once, and (2) to allow the GUI to run separately from the main GUI.
 - The CentralServer now grabs the client's IP from the connection rather than from text-input.
 The default "Hostname" was changed to reflect that.

+#### November 17, 2017

+**Brendon**
+- Upon new host connection, the server-log displays the host's data in a friendly way
+- More error-handling
+- Some old code cleanup
+- The GUI now sends keywords to the Central-Server
+- The Central-Server displays commands read from hosts in a way that supports multiple hosts well
+- Added some client-side handling
+  - Form must have a username to initiate ANY connection to the Central-Server
+  - Form must have SOMETHING in the keywords textfield to intiate a search